HomeDaemon-MCP, The Future of Household Control

 HomeDaemon-MCP is now available in the freeware version for testing and evaluation should you wish to see most of what the full version is capable of.
 Note that the freeware version has no encryption support of any kind.

-HomeDaemon-MCP runs under FreeBSD.11-CURRENT on the Raspberry Pi2; the operating system is freely available and distributable software available directly from FreeBSD.
+HomeDaemon-MCP runs under FreeBSD.11-STABLE on the Raspberry Pi2; the operating system is freely available and distributable software available directly from FreeBSD.
 Due to the economy of the hardware required to support the package (the Pi2 is a $35 computer!) total installation cost is greatly reduced, thereby making installations not only a matter of convenience for the homeowne but also greatly reducing the payback time through reduced energy consumption.

 - The web server is internal to the code and does not require or use any external software (such as Apache, etc), greatly reducing the attack surface for a potential intruder to probe.

 - Slave connections are authenticated by both an identifier/password and a machine certificate, operating over SSL, making it extremely difficult for an intruder to connect and "offer" bogus slave data to the master system.
 This makes the master/slave environment safe to use over WiFi or even WAN connections.
+In addition the SSL mode used both for slave connections and the internal web server (if the client browser supports it) implements perfect forward secrecy making replay attacks and similar attacks extremely difficult.

 - There is no "fixed" set of conditions for an event to take place; rather, there is an english-like language supported for event tests which, when satisfied, result in the desired action(s) being taken.
 Both "and" and "or" conditions are supported along with immediately-recognized triggered events (e.g. on a contact closure, on a button press, on the garage door being opened, etc) which may be combined in any way you desire.
 Any rational number of events are supported.

-- The code is written in "C" for efficiency and performance.
-The entire executable and data segment fit in less than 20Mb of RAM with the typical runtime working set for a system with both Zwave and X10 interfaces, along with a connected slave running a pool or spa, being in the 6Mb range.
+- The code is written entirely in "C" for efficiency and performance.
+The executable and data segment fit in less than 20Mb of RAM with the typical runtime working set for a system with both Zwave and X10 interfaces, along with a connected slave running a pool or spa, being in the 6Mb range.

 - The inexpensive "Adafruit" ADC 4-channel analog sensor boards (12 and 16 bit resolution options) that speak I2c are supported allowing you to add 4 channels of analog sense to the unit for about $10.
 The 12-bit board plus up to 4 LM34 (about a buck) and a handful of passive components gives you up to 4 channels of temperature sensors for under $20 (!).
 I have 10+ years of embedding these in an epoxy-filled PVC screw-in pipe fitting for use as pool / spa temperature sensors; they work extraordinarily well and are very reliable -- never mind being only a couple of bucks to replace if they fail!
 The same scheme will work (without the requirement for waterproofing) for indoor temperature sense; the LM34 is in a conventional small transistor package and easily placed where it will not be noticed.